 An introduction to vector spaces and matrix theory over the field of real numbers.

-Credits: 3 Prerequisites: MATH 283 MATH 211
+Credits: 3 Prerequisites: MATH 283 MATH 211 also recommended.
+Semester Offered: Spring odd years

-also recommended.

 MATH 371: History of Mathematics

 A survey of the development of classical mathematics from ancient times to calculus, together with selected topics from the history of modern mathematics.
 Offered Fall even years via Southwestern's virtual classroom from Southern Adventist University, and Spring even years via Southwestern's virtual classroom from Union College, NE.